Search

 A depleted batter is nothing more than a toxic paperweight.

-You have to recharge if you want to be effective and stay in the creator game.
+You have to recharge if you want to succeed.

 It might feel pointless to recharge.